Kiyomizu Temple and Yasaka Shrine

 Eight out of ten people traveling to Kyoto city visit Kiyomizu Temple.
 It’s one of the oldest temples in Kyoto and famous for the veranda built on the cliff.
 A monk Enchin found clear spring water at this location in 8th century and built a small hut here.
 That is the origin of the temple.
 The water is still gushing and people prize it as holy water.
 You can drink it from the waterfall.

-Most of the temple buildings you see were built in 1630′s by Tokugawa Shogun after they were collapsed due to fire.
-It’s interesting to see how the veranda survive for almost 400 years in rain, wind and earthquakes, being stepped by thousands of visitors a day.
+Most of the temple buildings were built in 1630’s by Tokugawa Shogun after the original buildings were collapsed due to fire.
+Still, it’s amazing how the wood constructions built on the edge of a cliff survive for almost 400 years in rain, wind and earthquakes, being stepped by thousands of visitors a day.

-They extends the opening hours to 9:30 p.m. in Spring, Summer and Autumn with the buildings illuminated.
-In 2011, it is from March 12 to 21, August 6 to 16, and November 11 to December 4.
+The opening hours are extended to 9:30 p.m. during three periods in Spring, Summer and Autumn seasons with the buildings illuminated.
+In 2012, they are from March 10 to 20, August 14 to 16, and November 10 to December 2.

 website: http://www.kiyomizudera.or.jp/

-From the Kiyomizu Temple, you can walk down a different returning way to the Higashiyama street (bus route): Chawan zaka street which is lined with many pottery shops, or Toribeno Sando lane which runs through a large graveyard of another temple.
+From the Kiyomizu Temple, there are other ways to walk down to the Higashiyama street (bus route): Chawan zaka street which is lined with many pottery shops, or Toribeno Sando lane which runs through the large graveyard.

-In this tour, you can skip Kodaiji Temple if you are in a rush.
+In this tour, you should skip Kodaiji Temple if you don’t have time.
 The shortest way from Kiyomizu temple to the bus street is Kiyomizu zaka street.

 Map